-The composition of the benchmark is such that it is most suited for comparing performance of the Scheme.
-The Trustees reserves the right to change the benchmark in future if a benchmark better suited to the investment objective of the Scheme is available.
+The Trustees reserves the right to change the benchmark in future if a benchmark better suited to the investment objective of the Scheme is available, subject to guidelines issued by SEBI/AMFI from time to time.

 E. WHO MANAGES THE SCHEME?